danielparks/puppet-rustup/REFERENCE.md

 ##### `rustup_home`

-Where toolchains are installed.
+Where toolchains are installed (autorequired).
 Generally you shouldn’t change this.

+Default value: `.rustup` in `user`’s home directory.

 #### Parameters